Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 How long can I not shower after I have painted my bathroom tiles?

-4. Painting Kitchen Tiles
+4. Painting kitchen tiles

 Painting tiles in the kitchen?